JosephTLyons/GUI-Delay-Time-Calculator/README.md

 Changelog:

+April XX, 2017 - V 1.3:
+1. Upgraded to JUCE 5.
+Source code is now closed and a "Made with JUCE" splash screen pops up due to my licencing choice.
+2. Small aesthetic changes due to the new LookAndFeelV4 class of JUCE 5.

 April 22, 2017 - V 1.2:
 1. Added tap tempo feature.
 Tap T in time to set tempo, click R to reset internal values so you can use T to calculate a new tempo.
 The R button turns white after the first click of the tap button, to let the user know that if they want to calculate a different speed, to click the reset button.
 3. Added a cheap app icon, will probably make a better one later, this is more or less a placeholder